microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-getopenshifts.md

 ## Optional query parameters

-This method supports the `$filter` [OData query parameter](/graph/query-parameters) to help customize the response.
+This method supports the `$top` and `$filter` [OData query parameters](/graph/query-parameters) to help customize the response.

 > [!NOTE]
-> The `$filter` parameter doesn't support the use of the same property more than once in a query.
+> The `$filter` parameter supports the `sharedOpenShift/startDateTime`, `sharedOpenShift/endDateTime`, and `teamId` properties.
+It doesn't support the use of the same property more than once in a query.
 For example, the following query doesn't work: `sharedOpenShift/startDateTime ge 2024-05-09T00:00:00Z and sharedOpenShift/startDateTime le 2024-05-09T23:59:59Z`; however, the following query works: `sharedOpenShift/startDateTime ge 2024-05-09T00:00:00Z and sharedOpenShift/endDateTime le 2024-05-09T23:59:59Z`.

 ## Request headers